skyrimunificationproject/skyrimunificationproject.github.io/_02GameplayGuide/NewQuests.md

  - Volkihar Knight - Vampire Armor
  - [Wyrmstooth](https://www.nexusmods.com/skyrimspecialedition/mods/45565)

+## Quest Notices - Message Boards For Inns

+Using the Message Boards For Inns mod, various notices and letters appear as items inside a message board located in major inns, instead of on tables within.
+Check the message board periodically for leads on new quests!

 ## Quest Timing Changes - New Quests

+### The Gray Cowl of Nocturnal

  - [The Gray Cowl of Nocturnal](https://www.nexusmods.com/skyrimspecialedition/mods/141327) uses the optional "House of the Thief" delayed start.
 The quest is triggered by touching the Gray Fox bust inside the added House of the Thief located along the river between Ivarstead and Riften.

+---
+### DAc0da

  - [DAc0da - Delayed Start](https://www.nexusmods.com/skyrimspecialedition/mods/136031) offers a variety of start options.
 We have chosen the full immersion option below.